 Prof Metz hails from the United States, where he received his PhD from Cornell University in 1997.
-He relocated to South Africa in 2004, when he joined the Philosophy Department at the University of the Witwatersrand.
-In 2009, he became Professor (Research Focus) at the University of Johannesburg.
+He first visited South Africa in 1999 and relocated there in 2004, when he joined the Philosophy Department at the University of the Witwatersrand.
+In 2009, he became Professor (Research Focus) at the University of Johannesburg (UJ).

 Selected Recent Publications (from 2019)